 Questions about shape or other aspects of a diamond?
 Ask a diamond consultant for answers.
 A consultant will answer any questions you have, and if you like, search for diamonds on your behalf that match your criteria. chat online, or email consultant from Janai Jewellery Melbourne.

-Hearts And Arrows
+Hearts And Arrows in Diamonds

 Every industry has a flagship person/product.
 And in each industry, there is only place for one such icon.